Intersection theory on moduli of disks, open KdV and Virasoro: Introduction

 Another unintuitive aspect of the boundary conditions is the complexity of their dependence on the boundary marked points.
 Indeed, we consider only the cotangent lines $\CL_i$ at interior marked points.
 So, by analogy with the string equation, one would expect a simple geometric recursion to govern the dependence of open descendent integrals on the number of boundary marked points.
 This is not the case.
 To the contrary, in Section~\ref{sec:formulae} we observe a parallel between the formulas for open descendent integrals on $\oCM_{0,k,l}$ and closed $\lambda_g\lambda_{g-1}$ descendent integrals on $\oCM_{g,l},$ where $g$ is proportional to $k.$ That is, the number of boundary marked points in open genus zero descendent integrals plays a role analogous to the genus in closed $\lambda_g\lambda_{g-1}$ descendent integrals.
 This is one indication of the complex dependency of the boundary conditions on the boundary marked points.

 Our proofs of the open analogs of the string, dilaton, and topological recursion relations all use the boundary conditions in an essential way.
-The boundary conditions are constructed in Section \ref{sec:bdry}.
+The boundary conditions are defined and constructed in Section \ref{sec:bdry}.
+The idea of the definition is outlined in Section~\ref{sssec:intuition}.